 It may very well be a few months still until Christmas, but no one said you couldn’t be proactive by shopping for loved ones ahead – way ahead – especially if your loved ones prove challenging or picky.
 And let’s not forget those loved ones with random birthdays that just spring up out of no where – never mind the fact you had an entire year to think about it – and leave you scrambling to find a meaningful gift.
 For some of us, a museum gift shop might be the last place we think about for finding that perfect something for that special someone.
 We’d encourage you, however, to reconsider.
 Museums gift shops are quite full of surprises…pleasant ones too.
 Here are five Manitoba museum gift shops that will make your shopping and gift-giving experience a pleasant surprise.

-Summer is the height of the real estate season, with new homes arriving on the market each day.
-So if you love visiting open houses, then we suggest visiting these four Winnipeg museums.
+If you have a love for visiting open houses, then we suggest visiting these four Winnipeg museums.
 While they are not for sale, they represent some of the city’s best preserved historic homes, complete with period features that will make you want to move right in.
 So take a look at these real estate listings to figure out which museum to visit first – the price of admission is way less than a down payment.

 Cemeteries are creepy places.
 After all, they are filled with dead people.
 Once the sun goes down, there’s really no good or logical reason to be wandering these supernaturally mysterious grounds.
 In fact, there’s hardly any reason to be there even at high noon…unless it’s a play, and in the St.